tchoi1131/Foodi/README.md

 # Foodi<img width="5%" src="/app/src/main/res/mipmap-hdpi/ic_launcher.png" title="Foodi"/>

-Foodi is an Android App, aiming to provide a platform for food delivery, which empowering customer and drivers to discover and communicate with each other.
+Foodi is an Android App, aiming to provide a platform to connect customers and drivers for food delivery.
+It empowers customer and drivers to discover and communicate with each other, and ultimately getting to agreements on delivery charge and time.

 What can you do on Foodi?